psyquia/intro-to-computer-graphics/ray-tracer/README.md

 Example "./rayT 3" to render scene 3

 Scenes:
-1 - specular and diffuse
+1. specular and diffuse
-2 - reflections and shadows
+2. reflections and shadows
-3 - refraction (with index of refraction 1.5)
+3. refraction (with index of refraction 1.5)
-4 - large number of spheres with various combinations of diffuse, specular, reflection,
+4. large number of spheres with various combinations of diffuse, specular, reflection, and refraction effects to form a face with:
-    and refraction effects to form a face with: o refractive eyes
+..* refractive eyes
-	o reflective teeth
+..* reflective teeth
 5 - an alternate scene 4 with less objects

 ![GitHub Logo](screens/S2.jpg)